Seven Months. Wow. We’ve been home – with the girls – for a full seven months today – ok yesterday now, but I finished this up late last night.

 Until we sat on the plane for an extra hour at the gate.
 Who knows why.
 They wouldn’t let people pee or get up or do anything.
 The babies were okay, but I was dreading having to miss our flight – it would mean flying in on Sunday morning instead of Saturday night.
 It would mean our welcoming party would mostly be at church.
 And I couldn’t spend the night in the New York airport.
 I just couldn’t.

 Finally we get our luggage rechecked and we go to find our gate.
-I think we maybe had like 25 minutes or something.
+We maybe had 25 minutes or so.
 We had to go through hallway after hallway after turn after an elevator or five, and FINALLY we saw our airline’s desk and rushed to get our seat assignments.
 The ladies started talking like we were going to miss our flight or something, and I was like, really?
 What’s the big deal?
 We’re here!
 We just have to walk to our gate?
 They made a big deal about our gate being really far away (of course it was), but I knew we were in shape and would run if we had to in order to make our flight.
 I mean how long of a walk could it be?
 We had a few minutes still.

 They pointed us toward our gate, and we hurried around the corner following the directions they gave us.
 And then I froze.
 In front of us stood probably 500 people – at least – waiting to go through security.
 Oh crap.